IgneousEarth/igneousearth.github.io/src/notes/phys321/chapter3.md

 	V(\vec{r}) &= \frac{1}{4\pi\epsilon_0}\left[ \frac{1}{r}(\text{monopole moment}) + \frac{1}{r^2}(\text{dipole moment}) + \frac{1}{r^3}(\text{quadrupole moment})\ldots \right]
 \end{aligned}
 $$
+Thus, the monopole moment is $(1/r)$ stronger than the dipole moment, the dipole $1/r$ stronger than the quadrupole moment, and so on.

 >Mathematically, it is
 > $$
 V(\vec{r}) = \frac{1}{4\pi\epsilon_0} \sum_{n=0}^\infty \frac{1}{r^{n+1}} \int (r')^n P_n(\cos\alpha)\rho(\vec{r}')\;d\tau'
 $$
 > where $\alpha$ is the angle between $\vec{r}$ and $\vec{r'}$, $\vec{r}$ is the reference point (from origin) and $\vec{r}'$ the charge (from origin).

+> **Electric field of moments**: the electric field is defined as $E=-\nabla V$.
+>
+> To find the electric field i.e. caused by the dipole moment, find the voltage term for that dipole moment, then take the negative gradient of it.

 ### Monopole and dipole terms